Kirit049-RW/tomabot_terms/privacy.md

 ## Usage of Information

-These data are only used to set some system.
+These data are only used to set some systems.
 Please refer to the Example Stored Data section for exactly what this involves.

 ## Information Lifespan